tabreturn/pyde.org/README.md

 ## Instructions

-This is a hand-rolled static site generator built using [Jinja2](https://jinja.palletsprojects.com/en/2.11.x/) for templating and [pyp5js](https://berinhard.github.io/pyp5js/) to transcribe processing.py files to p5.js.
+This is a hand-rolled static site generator built using [Jinja2](https://jinja.palletsprojects.com/en/2.11.x/) for templating and [pyp5js](https://berinhard.github.io/pyp5js/) to transpile processing.py files to p5.js.
 It uses a modified [Pygments](https://pygments.org/) lexer for syntax highlighting.

 Install the relevant Python 3 libraries (see *requirements.txt*).
 Run *python3 generate.py* to generate the website (that's output to the *_site* directory).

-The *generate.py* script transcribes sketches you place the *examples* directory.
+The *generate.py* script transpile sketches you place the *examples* directory.
 It requires them organized as follows: *category > sub-category > sketch > sketch.pyde*.
 For example: *Basics > Structure > Coordinates > Coordinates.pyde*

 Note that pyp5js has it's [limitations](https://berinhard.github.io/pyp5js/#known-issues-and-differences-to-the-processingpy-and-p5js-ways-of-doing-things), related to differences between Processing.py and p5.js.